 Bacterial vaginosis (BV) is a common cause of unusual vaginal discharge.
-BV isn't a sexually transmitted infection (STI), but it can increase your risk of getting an STI such as chlamydia.
+BV is not a sexually transmitted infection (STI), but it can increase your risk of getting an STI such as chlamydia.

 Check if you have bacterial vaginosis

 The most common symptom of bacterial vaginosis is unusual vaginal discharge that has a strong fishy smell, particularly after sex.